-I move fast toward anything that makes me feel present, anything that cuts through the noise in my head.
+I move fast toward anything that makes me feel present.

 When something feels good, I don’t ease into it.